Murder Mystery (film)

 Murder Mystery is a 2019 American comedy mystery film directed by Kyle Newacheck and written by James Vanderbilt.
 The film stars Adam Sandler, Jennifer Aniston, and Luke Evans, and follows a married couple who are caught up in a murder investigation on a billionaire's yacht.
-It was released on June 14, 2019, by Netflix.
+It was released on Netflix on June 14, 2019.
 It received mixed reviews from critics.
-A sequel was released by Netflix on March 31, 2023.
+A sequel, Murder Mystery 2, was released on Netflix on March 31, 2023.

 Plot

 Nick Spitz is an NYPD officer married to Audrey, a hairdresser.
 She wants to visit Europe, as he had promised at their wedding, but thinks they never will.
 After their 15th-anniversary dinner, Audrey confronts Nick, who tells her he has in fact booked the trip, and they set off to Europe.
 On the plane, Nick and Audrey meet billionaire Charles Cavendish, who invites them to join him on his family yacht for a party celebrating his elderly uncle's wedding to Charles's former fiancée.

 Aboard the yacht, Nick and Audrey meet Cavendish's ex-fiancée Suzi Nakamura, Quince's son Tobey, actress Grace Ballard, Colonel Ulenga, his bodyguard Sergei, Maharajah Vikram, and race car driver Juan Carlos, and, later that night, their host Malcolm Quince, Cavendish's uncle, arrives.
 Quince announces that Suzi will be his sole heir, crudely disowning everyone else.
 Before he can sign his new will, the lights go out, and when they are back on, they find Quince stabbed through his heart.

 Nick orders the room locked, and the guests return to their rooms.
 Later that night, Tobey is found dead from apparent suicide.
 Upon arriving in Monte Carlo, everyone is questioned by Inspector Delacroix, who believes that "the Americans" committed the murders.

 At the Monaco Grand Prix, Nick and Audrey question the guests.
 That night, Sergei summons them to his room and reveals Quince had married the Colonel's fiancée while he was in a coma after saving Quince's life, which ended with her dying while giving birth.
 The couple hide when someone knocks, and come out to find Sergei has been shot.
 They climb out the window and edge along the ledge.
 In the process, they see the Colonel flossing his teeth, and the Maharajah and Grace kissing.
 Audrey is furious to learn from a news broadcast that Nick is not actually a detective and that he lied about booking the trip in advance, and she leaves with Cavendish.